 Some employers’ health insurance coverage fails to meet one or more of these criteria.
 If yours is one of them, you can forgo employer-based coverage and purchase individual health insurance through the marketplace without running afoul of the law or inviting reprisal by your employer.
 In these cases, you remain eligible for premium subsidies (depending on your income) as well.

 Subsidies for Marketplace Plans

 Most American consumers qualify for tax credits that cover part or all the cost of premiums charged by marketplace plans.
-According to the Center on Budget and Policy Priorities, more than 3 in 5 Americans with individual marketplace plans receive financial help.
+According to the Center on Budget and Policy Priorities, more than 3 in 5 Americans with individual marketplace plans received financial help in 2019.